Free digital copy

 Get Speciality Food magazine delivered to your inbox FREEGet your free copy

-Driven by consumers’ busy and on-the-go lifestyles, food to go was booming pre-Covid-19, with its growth outpacing that of the rest of the eating out sector.
-But over 2020, as the coronavirus kept most consumers confined to their homes for the majority of the year, the UK’s food to go market declined by a whopping 45.5%, according to research by Lumina Intelligence.
+Driven by consumers’ busy and on-the-go lifestyles, food to go was booming pre-Covid, with its growth outpacing that of the rest of the eating out sector.
+But over 2020, as the Covid-19 pandemic kept most consumers confined to their homes for the majority of the year, the UK’s food to go market declined by a whopping 45.5%, according to research by Lumina Intelligence.

-While the industry welcomes the return of the food to go market, there are still certain customer behaviour changes that shops must look out for.
+While the food industry welcomes the return of the food to go market, there are still certain customer behaviour changes and consumer trends that shops must look out for.
 For example, one of the biggest opportunities for food to go operators to capitalise on at the moment is the ‘picnic in the park’ trend.
-According to Katie Prowse, senior insight manager at Lumina Intelligence, 21% of shoppers plan to purchase food to go to consume in a park in the future.
+According to Katie Prowse, senior insight manager at Lumina Intelligence, 21% of shoppers plan to purchase food to consume in a park in the future.

 Delis and food halls can jump on this trend by creating new ranges that are targeted at consumers who are looking to socialise outdoors with their friends or family.
 For example, Katie says, “Restaurant and fast food brands including Megan’s and German Doner Kebab have developed takeaway-focused boxed offerings that are ideal for outdoor consumption.
 Retailers including Morrisons have also launched picnic-specific lines; however, more can be done to target this occasion including special messaging on-site and in-store and through offers.”